Mapandan: History

 Mapandan is a Hall of Famer for having the Pangasinan's cleanest, safest and greenest municipality (Category B).
 Mapandan was also awarded the Pangasinan's Healthiest Municipality for having the fewest malnourished children.

 Geography

-Mapandan is located in Eastern-Central part of Pangasinan.
+The Municipality of Mapandan is located in Eastern-Central part of Pangasinan.
 Bordered by Mangaldan to the north, Manaoag to the east, and Santa Barbara to the west and southern part.
 It is landlocked, however, it is not too far from nearby coastal areas of Dagupan, Binmaley and Mangaldan.
 Mapandan is a central hilly area, having several mountains nearby.